gavleavitt/Flask_Website_Project/README.md

 #TODO:

-Register a domain to make a friendly domain name to share website publically and to enable HTTPS.

-Integrate PDF parsing script into this Flask application using the APScheduler library.

-Build a GIS/mapping portfolio page to display and describe projects, also include an About section

 Build a script to use the Strava API to download new activities, including spatial data, and add to database